bwu99/nov2020_homework/README.md

 - All assignments are optional.
 You can choose some or all to do.
 Both effort and result will be used for final evaluation.
 - You can use either R or Python (Recommended) for coding.
 - Requirement:
-  - create your own priviate github repository for result delivery
+  - create your own github repository for result delivery
-  - create readme for each assignment under individual folder
+  - pdf summary report for each assignment is recommended
   - if you choose python, create jupyter notebook file
   - all code shall no bug runnable by simply cloning to local folder
-- Due: before November 23rd 5pm ET
+- **Due: before November 23rd, 2020 5pm ET**

 ## Assignment 1: Power Calendar function
 #### Objective: write R/Python function giving number of hours by iso/peak.type/period
 In power market, the industry defines certain hour of each day to peak type for block trading, so we need to calculate correctly how many hours belongs to certain block.
 Each ISO has a little different definition of it.
 - See reference: https://www.energygps.com/HomeTools/PowerCalendar

-#### Function: get.hours(iso, peak.type, period)
+#### Required Function: get.hours(iso, peak.type, period)
-#### Params: (all params are required in the function)
+###### Params: (all params are required in the function)
 -	iso (character): one of PJM/MISO/ERCOT/SPP/NYISO/WECC/CAISO (see item 1 below)
 -	peak.type (character): one of onpeak/offpeak/flat/2x16H/7x8
 -	period (character): has 4 types: “2018-2-3” as a daily, “2018Mar” as a monthly, “2018Q2” as a quarterly, “2018A” as an annually.
-#### Return:  a list variable giving iso/peak.type/start.date/end.date/num.hour where num.hour is the total number of hours of that peak type in that period.
+###### Return:  a list variable giving iso/peak.type/start.date/end.date/num.hour where num.hour is the total number of hours of that peak type in that period.
 ```R
 ##### Sample Run #####
 > num.hours.ercot.onpeak.may19 <- get.hours("ERCOT", "onpeak", "2019May")